 Water and energy companies were quick to respond to the financial impacts of the crisis.
 Water companies announced a range of support measures to be offered to anyone struggling to pay their bills – including payment holidays, flexible payment plans, the expansion of existing social tariffs and the suspension of debt collection activities and enforcement visits.

 The Government also took quick action – working with energy suppliers to introduce additional support methods for consumers having difficulty paying their bills.
 However, although these measures were introduced in March, by May only 40% of customers surveyed by Ofgem were aware of at least one of the types of support available to them and only 24% of people with PPMs were aware that suppliers could help provide alternative top-up methods or emergency credit if householders couldn’t leave their home5.

 Conversely a much greater number (65%) of consumers with payment issues said they had contacted someone for information or advice on how to manage their energy payments.
 According to Ofgem the most common contact points were: – Their energy supplier (27%) – Citizens Advice (18%) – Comparison websites (17%) – Friends and family (13%) – Local authority (10%) – Ofgem (7%) – Debt advice charities (6%).

 It’s time to take a more proactive approach to help vulnerable customers

 Relying on customers to voluntarily put themselves on the Priority Services Register is not enough.
 It has been a year like no other in modern history and it’s time for water and energy suppliers to take a proactive approach to identify and support their increasing numbers of vulnerable customers.
-And that’s where Advizzo, specialists in behavioural science based customer engagement programmes for utilities and water companies, can help.
+And that’s where Advizzo, specialists in behavioral science based customer engagement programs for utilities and water companies, can help.